natelandau/shell-scripting-templates/README.md

 For more information on SemVer, please visit [SemVer][7].

 ## A Note on Code Reuse
 The scripts herein were created by me over many years without ever having the intention to make them public.
 As a novice programmer, I have Googled, GitHubbed, and StackExchanged a path to solve my own scripting needs.
 Quite often I would lift a function whole-cloth from a GitHub repo and not keep track of it's original location.
 I have done my best within the scripts to recreate my footsteps and give credit to the original creators of the code when possible.
 Unfortunately, I fear that I missed as many as I found.
 My goal of making these scripts public is not to take credit for the wonderful code written by others.
+If you recognize or wrote something here that I didn't credit, please let me know.

 [1]: http://brew.sh
 [2]: http://caskroom.io